Protocol actors

 What the Vault Provider does

 - Peg-in coordination.
-When a depositor submits a vault creation request, the Vault Provider detects the on-chain event and constructs the pre-signed transaction graph in concert with the Application Vault Keepers and Universal Challengers committed to that vault.
+When a depositor submits a vault creation request, the Vault Provider detects the on-chain event and constructs the pre-signed transaction graph with the Application Vault Keepers and Universal Challengers committed to that vault.

 What the depositor can do instead